 Abstract: The human brain is highly adaptive: its functional connectivity reconfigures on multiple timescales during cognition and learning, enabling flexible information processing.
-By contrast, artificial neural networks typically rely on manually-tuned learning-rate schedules or generic adaptive optimizers whose hyperparameters remain largely agnostic to a model’s internal dynamics.
+By contrast, artificial neural networks typically rely on manually-tuned learning-rate schedules or generic adaptive optimizers whose hyperparameters remain largely agnostic to a model's internal dynamics.
 In this paper, we propose Connectome-Guided Automatic Learning Rate (CG-ALR) that dynamically constructs a functional connectome of the neural network from neuron co-activations at each training iteration and adjusts learning rates online as this connectome reconfigures.
-This connectomics-inspired mechanism adapts step sizes to the network’s dynamic functional organization, slowing learning during unstable reconfiguration and accelerating it when stable organization emerges.
-Our results demonstrate that principles inspired by brain connectomes can inform the design of adaptive learning rates in deep learning, generally outperforming traditional SGD-based schedules and recent methods.
+This connectomics-inspired mechanism adapts step sizes to the network's dynamic functional organization, slowing learning during unstable reconfiguration and accelerating it when stable organization emerges.
+Our results demonstrate that principles inspired by brain connectomes can inform the design of adaptive learning rates in deep learning, with particularly consistent improvements over traditional SGD-based schedules and competitive performance against Adam-family scheduled baselines and recent adaptive methods.

 Submission Number: 1440